C2SM/event_registration/README.md

 the part that extracts the data (below line 33).

 **`graphit.R`**:<br />
-Checks whether participation limit is reach, in which case it modifies "isfull.txt" on the webserver.
+Checks whether the participation limit is reached, in which case it modifies "isfull.txt" on the webserver.
 Produces a graph that shows the current registration data.
 Customize the variables set in the CONFIGURE section at the top of the file.